2024.04.13

 High school had some old standbys:

-Strawberry Shortcake, Banana Split!
+Strawberry Shortcake, Banana Split!and

 We think your team's full of